We bring high-potential individuals together to explore ideas, find collaborators, and figure out their next career move amidst high optionality.

 We've found that certain best practices can make the difference between starting a company and never shipping a prototype, between finding your dream job and taking an unfulfilling role.

-To support our members during their liminal phase, we organize weekly coworking jams, workshops, retreats, and an online community.
-We also surface and share under-the-radar opportunities with our community (Chief of Staff roles, etc.).
+To support our members during their liminal phase, we organize coworking jams, workshops, and retreats, and an online community.

-Are you an awesome engineer, designer, entrepreneur, or product person who is contemplating a transition or working on early-stage personal projects?
+Are you an awesome engineer, founder, VC, or designer who is contemplating a transition or working on early-stage projects?
 You should join us.